TO EDUCATE OUR TRAVELERS by

 - recycling plastic, water and paper not only at home but also on tour and on our events, reducing and properly disposing of all litter

-- purchasing carbon footprint offset certificates from reputable organizations which invest in renewable energy and methane capture projects, such as Terra Pass, which supports emission reduction projects in communites around the United States.
+- purchasing carbon footprint offset certificates from reputable organizations which invest in renewable energy and methane capture projects, such as Terra Pass, and Carbonfund which support emission reduction projects in communities around the United States.